Screen#

 clear screen — Clears the entire screen.

-set print precision on screen — Sets how many decimal places to show.
+set print precision on screen — Sets how many decimal places to show when printing numbers.

 Cursor Print#

-The print block displays text on the brain’s screen at the current cursor position.
+The print on screen stack block prints text, numbers, or variable values on the Brain screen at the current cursor position.

 print [VEXcode] on screen ▶